heavyai/heavydb/docker/README.md

 An EGL-enabled build must be used for backend rendering due to issues related to running X inside a container.
 To build a container, rename the provided EGL-enabled tarball to `mapd2-latest-Linux-x86_64.tar.gz` and then build the container with:

     nvidia-docker build .

-There is an issue in certain drivers where EGL+CUDA code will segfault if `libEGL.so` does not exist in your `LD_LIBRARY_PATH`.
-While this symlink is created by the NVIDIA driver install, it is not currently created by the drivers that are brought in by `nvidia-docker`.
-You can work around the issue by bind mounting the library in from the host:

-    nvidia-docker run -v /usr/lib/nvidia-367/libEGL.so.1:/usr/lib/libEGL.so ...

-This assumes that you are running NVIDIA driver 367.xx and the file `libEGL.so.1` exists under `/usr/lib/nvidia-367`.
-Adjust if necessary for your driver version and distro.